mrtsmit/WLAN-VPN-PI/README.md

 OpenVPN in client mode is used for creating the tunnel to an OpenVPN server somewhere on the Internet.
 A great project description of how to set-up a VPN server on the other end at home (on a Raspberry Pi, of course) can be found at http://readwrite.com/2014/04/10/raspberry-pi-vpn-tutorial-server-secure-web-browsing.
 Alternatively it's also possible to use a commercial service that offers OpenVPN server connectivity.

+Hardware Requirements:
+Option 1: Raspberry Pi 3 with built-in Wi-Fi.
+Backhaul is possible via Ethernet of Wi-Fi.
+If Wi-Fi is used a USB Wi-Fi dongle is required (see below).

-Hardware Requirements: Apart from a Raspberry Pi, a USB Wi-Fi dongle is necessary.
+Option 2: Raspberry Pi 1/2 (without built-in Wi-Fi).
+Apart from a Raspberry Pi, a USB Wi-Fi dongle is necessary.
 If Wi-Fi is used as a backhaul, a second Wi-Fi USB dongle is required.
 This project uses a hostapd executable that was compiled for the Realtek RTL8188CUS chipset.
 The following devices have been checked for compatibility:

 * EDIMAX EW-7811UN